 In this Golden Mountain Doodle size guide, we’re going to learn all about the Golden Mountain Doodle’s size, growth patterns, and how you can predict your puppy’s full-grown size.
+You will also find links to our interactive Golden Mountain Doodle puppy growth chart and calculator, which will predict how much your Dood will weigh when full-grown!
 Without further ado, let’s get started!

 Although their name might be confusing to some, the Golden Mountain Doodle is a completely different hybrid breed than the regular Goldendoodle.
 The Golden Mountain Doodle is a multi-generational Double Doodle that combines three beautiful breeds – the Golden Retriever, Bernese Mountain Dog, and Poodle.
 To achieve a Golden Mountain Doodle, we must first cross a Goldendoodle and a Bernedoodle.